trezor/trezor-firmware/python/docs/OPTIONS.rst

     -P, --passphrase-on-host  Enter passphrase on host.
     -S, --script              Use UI for usage in scripts.
     -s, --session-id HEX      Resume given session ID.
+    -r, --record TEXT         Record screen changes into a specified directory.
     --version                 Show the version and exit.
     --help                    Show this message and exit.